billster45/tidycorels/README.md

   # 2 convert each value of each predictor into its own 0/1 binary column
   recipes::step_mutate_at(recipes::all_predictors(), fn = list(~ as.factor(.))) %>%
   recipes::step_dummy(recipes::all_predictors(), one_hot = TRUE) %>%
-  # 3 convert each value of the outcome into its own 0/1 binary column
+  # 3 convert each value of the outcome column into its own 0/1 binary column
   recipes::step_integer(recipes::all_outcomes(), zero_based = TRUE) %>% # ensure outcome is 0/1 rather than words
   recipes::step_mutate_at(recipes::all_outcomes(), fn = list(~ as.factor(.))) %>%
   recipes::step_dummy(recipes::all_outcomes(), one_hot = TRUE)